RYASTRA/satnogs-signal/README.md

 | precision@10 | **1.000** | 0.600 |

 - **Generalizes to an unseen satellite** — FrontierSat, never seen in training (240 obs): ROC-AUC **0.772**.
-- **precision@10 = 1.000** — the model's most-confident signal calls are all correct, so the
+- **precision@10 = 1.000** *on the gold test set* — on held-out **vetted** passes the
-  *top of the triage queue is trustworthy* (the point: this is a triage aid, not an auto-vetter).
+  most-confident calls are all correct.
+On the raw unvetted firehose the top of the queue is a strong prioritizer but still needs a human glance (see *Expected accuracy on live data* below) — this is a triage aid, not an auto-vetter.
 - Beats the label-free classical baseline (central-frequency energy) by a wide margin — the ship bar.
 - Inputs are cropped to the spectrogram (colorbar/axes removed), which re-centers the signal — by
   mode: GFSK **0.93**, FSK **0.92**, FSK AX.100 Mode 5 **0.79**.